Engine Removal and

 5 3 1 7

 - Check the 'sag' in the bowden tube too.
 This is the flexible tube next to the gearbox which the clutch cable runs through.
-It must 'sag' in the middle by between 1 and 1.5 inches to allow the engine/gearbox to 'rotate' on it's rubber mounts, without pulling on the clutch cable.
-Insufficient sag = kangaroo clutch.
-It is adjusted by placing C shaped washers at the outer end of the bowden tube, infront of the rear tube-mounting bracket.
+It must 'sag' in the middle by between 0.8 and 1 inches to allow the engine/gearbox to move a little on it's rubber mounts, without pulling on the clutch cable.
+Insufficient sag = kangaroo clutch or bunny hops.
+It is adjusted by placing C shaped washers at the outer end of the bowden tube, in front of the rear tube-mounting bracket.
 The C shape allows the washers to be inserted over the cable without completely removing the cable.
 I had no spares, so I cut a segment out of an appropriate sized washer, and it has worked fine ever since.

 - Clean out any gunk in the fan shroud and on the cylinder/head fins.